Shortlisting

 - creating your own shortlisting documents to record your comments and assessments of each candidate

 You will need to refer to your comments when you meet with your fellow panel members to produce a final shortlist.
-Your notes will help you discuss the relative merits of candidates and consequently where the candidates may be considered overall.
+Your notes will help you discuss the relative merits of candidates and demonstrates that you have undertaken an evidence-based fair and transparent process in the event of a challenge.

 If you don't shortlist within eRecruiter, your shortlisting notes must be returned to HR after your recruitment exercise.